 What happens if a Manta Ray stops swimming?

 Manta rays are a species of fish that are “constantly in perpetual motion.”
-Mantas must continue to move in order to survive, which means they never stop swimming.
+They must continue to move in order to survive, which means they never stop swimming.
 Because swimming forces water over their gills, which they need to take oxygen, they cannot obtain oxygen when they are not swimming.

 Are Manta Rays intelligent?